-In order to understand how to approach homework in the best way, parents need to watch their child and answer a few questions:
+To ensure the best homework approach, parents should observe their child and answer a few questions:

-For those children who find it difficult to engage in homework, it is best to start with literary reading.
-And for those who are quickly depleted, they need to take breaks from mathematics.
+For children finding homework challenging, it is best to start with literary reading.
+Those who tire quickly should incorporate breaks during mathematics.

 Don’t demand too much!